kai490952010/trading_alerts/docs/readme.rst

 inputs which cannot be fixed while designing the pipeline.
 For example - a sensor that monitors for a new key in a S3 bucket and hands of the processing to a new DAG once it finds that new file  has been created.
-The use case for this project is discussed in more detail in the internals [todo - add hyperlink.]
+The use case for this project is discussed in more detail in the `Internals`_ section.

 Airflow provides a way to launch dynamic graphs via 3 operators - TriggerDagRunOperator,  SubDagOperator, ExternalSensor operator.
 I chose to